 It will list the types and details of your credit contracts including account balances and repayment history.
 Furthermore, it will list any issues you may have had including defaults or bankruptcies as well as a number of other details.

-In short, your credit file is a profile of you as a borrower.
+In short, your credit file is a profile of you and your money borrowing habits.
 Lenders can access it in order to assess your trustworthiness and reliability when it comes to making repayments.
 In many cases, it will directly impact your access to credit.

 As a result, it’s important to understand and stay on top of your credit history.
 So, read on and we’ll show you how.